 - Listen out for updates

 One of the most important things you can do to prepare for a hurricane is to know when one is coming and take action.
-Listen on the radio and local news channels for updates about the climate and if there are evacuation orders in place.
+Listen to the radio and local news channels for updates about the climate and if there are evacuation orders in place.

 - Make a plan

 If evacuation is necessary, turn off all utilities and follow community disaster preparedness plans.
-Your family needs to designate a single point-of-contact for all family members, preferably out of state, who you can call.
+Your family needs to designate a single point of contact for all family members, preferably out of state, who you can call.
 If you have pets, plan for their evacuation as well.

 - Secure the exterior

 Trim large trees that are dead, diseased, or dying.
 Remove low-hanging branches that could snap off and become flying debris.
 Move patio furniture, potted plants, bikes, and toys inside.

 Protect windows and doors with appropriate shutters or impact-resistant glass.
 For last-minute protection, nail pieces of plywood to window frames.

 - Remove wall hangings and art

 Make sure all wall hangings are secure, and take notes about your art collection and any existing damage.
 For those expensive pieces, it’s best to remove them from the walls and wrap them up.